Cecil CountyElk Neck State Park4395 Turkey Point RdNorth East, MD 21901

 Please be advised that stink bugs are present and very numerous in the park at this time.
 This insect is harmless to humans.
 In the fall and spring, stink bugs find their way into warm areas, such as cabins, buildings, RVs, and vehicles.
 Despite staff efforts to minimize the stink bugs presence inside cabins and restroom facilities, the insect will still be found there during your visit.
 Please be advised that the state park is a natural environment and refunds will not be issued for the presence of insects in the park or park facilities.
 If you have any questions regarding stink bugs, please call the park office at 410-287-5333.

-Dates for 2015 Junior Ranger Programs are coming soon.
 Junior Rangers is a fun way for youth to connect to the natural world around them.
 Each session of the program will include recreational opportunities and hands-on environmental education activities like hiking, games, crafts, and more!
+See the 2017 Events and Park Programs above for program dates and times.

 Elk Neck State Park boasts designated trails that vary in skill level from easy to difficult.
 Black and white trail maps are free, and can be downloaded from the link below.
-Full color, waterproof and tear-proof maps are available for $5 at Park Headquarters and the Camping Contact Station.
 Come and explore 12 scenic miles of trails.
 From the easy 1.5 mile round trip to Turkey Point Lighthouse to the challenging 3 mile trip to the White Clay Cliffs overlooking the Chesapeake Bay.
 Hikers of all abilities will find an adventure.
-A portion of the Ravines Loop is closed due to bridge maintenance.

 580 Taylor Ave, Annapolis MD 21401